France 3 Midi-Pyrénées: History

 In 1975 FR3 Sud was launched.
 Following the establishment of France Télévisions on 7 September 1992, FR3 Sud was rebranded to France 3 Sud.

 Programming

 News

 France 3 Sud produces daily news programmes for its two sub-regions - programming for the Midi-Pyrénées sub-region is produced in Toulouse, with the Languedoc-Roussillon sub-region receiving programming from Montpellier.
-Each sub-region produces a 27-minute bulletin (midi-pile) at 1200 CET during 12|13 and the main news at 1900 during 19|20.
-Six 10-minute local bulletins serving the Toulouse, Pays Catalan, Montpellier, Quercy-Rouergue, Tarn and Pays Gardois areas are broadcast during 19|20 at 1845 CET.
+Each sub-region produces a 27-minute bulletin (midi-pile) at 1200 CET during Ici 12/13 and the main news at 1900 during Ici 19/20.
+Six 10-minute local bulletins serving the Toulouse, Pays Catalan, Montpellier, Quercy-Rouergue, Tarn and Pays Gardois areas are broadcast during Ici 19/20 at 1900 CET.

 On 5 January 2009, a 5-minute late night bulletin was introduced, forming part of Soir 3.

 On some weekends and holiday periods, as well as during major events, the Midi-Pyrénées and Languedoc-Roussillon news bulletins are combined into pan-regional "Sud" editions.